23andMe vs AncestryDNA

 For example, the DNA typically found in Ireland is different from that found in Scandinavia or the Middle East.

-By seeing how closely your DNA matches specific genetic markers from these areas, the companies can give you a guess as to how much of your DNA comes from each region.
+By seeing how closely your DNA matches specific genetic markers from these areas, the testing companies can give you a guess as to how much of your DNA comes from each region.

 It is important to keep in mind that these are only estimates, and the more specific you go, the lower the statistical confidence becomes.